paulfioravanti/paulfioravanti.github.io/_posts/2021-01-04-organise-meetups.md

   want to step back as an organiser and relinquish the meetup to someone else, having this account separate from you personally will make handover significantly easier.
-I would recommend taking the viewpoint that the meetup should exist as its own entity, and not being tied tightly to you, personally.
+I would recommend taking the viewpoint that the meetup should exist as its own entity, and not be tied tightly to you, personally.
 - **[Meetup.com][]**.
 Regardless of your opinions of this site (and some technical people have pretty strong opinions about it), I would say that as of this writing, if your audience is in the English-speaking world, and you want